 Traditional business process mapping techniques are never truly ideal when it comes to showing multiple responsibilities among different parties, especially when one of them plays a leadership role.

 On a swimlane diagram, a cross-team activity can be indicated by a task that extends across several swimlanes.

 Here’s an example:

-Without showcasing responsibilities, it can be hard to spot whether a bottleneck is coming from a specific step or a person or team.
+Without showcasing responsibilities, it can be hard to spot whether a bottleneck in the current process is coming from a specific step or a person or team.

-You want to know whether or not a specific role is limiting your productivity or if the process as a whole just isn’t working.
+You want to know whether or not a specific role or sub-process is limiting your productivity or if the process as a whole just isn’t working.